Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

 Red line airport train to Don Mueng at 2pm on a weekday – almost empty

-Making Connections: Transfer at Bang Sue Grand Station to the MRT subway system.
-Don’t worry – it’s Thailand’s largest transit hub, with clear English signage throughout.
-Even with the transfer, you’ll typically reach downtown faster than sitting in traffic.
+Making Connections: Transfer at Bang Sue Grand Station to the MRT.
+It’s Thailand’s largest transit hub with English signage throughout, and even with the transfer you’ll beat the traffic.

 Road Transport Options

-Bangkok’s color-coded airport shuttles can be a bargain if they match your destination.
-Each route serves a specific area:
+Bangkok’s airport shuttles are cheap if one of the routes works for your hotel.
+Each bus serves a specific area:

 • A1 (Orange): Heads to Chatuchak Market and Mo Chit BTS